World Cup Final with Hamilton in Great Britain on Free TV

-It’s a deal German fans can only dream of: Britain’s Channel 4 TV will show the Formula 1 title decision in Abu Dhabi in 2021 live and broadcast in Great Britain after a special arrangement agreed with Sky Sports.
+It’s a deal German fans can only dream of: Britain’s Channel 4 TV will show the Formula 1 title decision in Abu Dhabi in 2021 live and broadcast for free in Great Britain after a special agreement with Sky Sports.
 Season finale.

 As part of the current agreement between British Formula 1 broadcasters, Channel 4 only shows the British Grand Prix live each year, while a premium package is offered for every other race.